-The attorneys of Las Vegas Defense Group have gotten hundreds of speeding tickets reduced or dismissed with no traffic school or demerit points.
-Call us for a FREE consultation to discuss how we can put our decades of combined experience at work for you.
+The attorneys of Las Vegas Defense Group have gotten hundreds of speeding tickets reduced or dismissed with no traffic safety course or demerit points.
+Call our law firm for a free consultation to discuss how we can put our decades of combined experience at work for you.

 In this article our Las Vegas traffic ticket attorneys will discuss:

 - 1. What are the speeding laws in Las Vegas, NV?